-Proof has established a conflict advisory board ("Conflict Advisory Board") whose mandate is to provide recommendations and advice to Proof, Proof Corporate Advisory Inc. ("Proof Advisory"), Proof Proprietary Investment Fund Inc. ("PROP Fund"), Proof Asset Management Inc. ("PAM"), Qwest Investment Fund Management Ltd. (the "Manager"), Proof Capital Alternative Income Fund (the "Fund")[2] and all proprietary Proof funds, to address existing or potential conflicts of interest in the best interests of the investors of the particular fund and in compliance with all applicable laws and best practices.
+Proof has established a conflict advisory board ("Conflict Advisory Board") whose mandate is to provide recommendations and advice to Proof, Proof Corporate Advisory Inc. ("Proof Advisory"), Proof Proprietary Investment Fund Inc. ("PROP Fund"), Proof Asset Management Inc. ("PAM" or the "Manager"), , and the Proof Family of Funds (the "Funds"), to address existing or potential conflicts of interest in the best interests of the investors of the particular fund and in compliance with all applicable laws and best practices.
 The Conflict Advisory Board members shall be appointed by Proof's Board of Directors and will include qualified individuals, the majority of whom will at all times be independent from Proof and its subsidiaries.
 The identities of the members of the Conflict Advisory Board at any given time shall be publicly disclosed on Proof's website (www.proofcapital.ca).